SENSUIKAN!

 1 April 1946: Operation "Roads End:"

-The I-53 is stripped of all usable equipment and material and towed from Sasebo to an area off Goto Retto by the submarine tender USS NEREUS (AS-17).
-The NEREUS scuttles the I-53 by gunfire at 32-37N, 129-17E.
+I-53 is stripped of all usable equipment and material and towed from Sasebo to an area off Goto Retto by the submarine tender USS NEREUS (AS-17).
+NEREUS scuttles I-53 by gunfire at 32-37N, 129-17E.

-***Some American sources claim that a kaiten launched from the I-53 damaged the 12,450-ton attack transport USS MARATHON (APA-200) at Buckner Bay, Okinawa on 22 July 1945, but her operating area was elsewhere.
-According to Japanese sources, the I-53 made no attacks on 22 July 1945.
+[5] According to older sources a kaiten launched from I-53 damaged the 12,450-ton attack transport USS MARATHON (APA-200) at Buckner Bay, Okinawa on 22 July 1945, but her operating area was elsewhere.
+According to Japanese sources, I-53 made no attacks on 22 July 1945.

 Back to Submarine Page